benkrasnow/MultiSpectLED/README.md

 The Teensy-LC also provides easy programability for external triggering, remote control via USB serial, etc

+The +5V power connection on the Teensy-LC between its USB micro plug and Vin pin should be cut.
+There is a thin link between two exposed pads on the underside for this purpose.
+This allows the Teensy to be powered only by the Vin pin, which is connected to the USB-C power rail in this design (it must be powered for programming).
+If the link is not cut, and both USB connections are made with mismatched voltages (eg 4.9V vs 5.3V), bad currents may flow.

 Total cost is about $180, and the 280nm LED alone is $24